sage-code/maj/basic.md

 **time suffix**

-* zu joku'ya = he is playing
+* zu joku'ia = he is playing
-* zu joku'fu = he will play
+* zu joku'fa = he will play
 * zu joku'pa = he has plaid

 **negative**

+* io ka joku'ia = I do not play now
 * zu ka joku'pa = he has not played
-* zu ka joku'fu = he will not play
+* zu ka joku'fa = he will not play
-* yo ka joku'ya = I do not play now

 **affirmative**

-* yo sy joku'fu yn la futa = Yes I will play in the future
+* io si joku'fa in la futa = Yes I will play in the future
-* tu sy joku'pa yn la pasa = Yes you have played in the past
+* tu si joku'pa in la pasa = Yes you have played in the past

 **reflexive**

-* yo mh joku'ya solo = I play with myself now
+* io mə joku'ia solo = I play with myself now
-* tu te joju'ya solo = You play yourself now
+* tu te joku'ia solo = You play yourself now
-* su se joju'ya solo = He is playing himself now
+* su se joku'ia solo = He is playing himself now

 Read more about: [verbs](verbs.md)